-The Licensing Authority will however continue to liaise with public health colleagues about new and variation applications within the borough.
+The Licensing Authority will however continue to liaise with public health colleagues.
 This is so that we can both continue to monitor any increase in access to gambling opportunities for those at risk of problem gambling, and work jointly to ensure that appropriate measures are put in place to minimise that risk and support those seeking help.